doctorfree/RoonCommandLine/README.md

 and the Python Roon API backend Python scripts.
 These both get installed on the system on which the Python Roon API is installed.
 Copy this entire repository to the target system.
-Change directory into the Roon subdirectory and execute the "install.sh" script.
-This will copy the frontend shell scripts into
-$HOME/bin and the backend Python scripts into $HOME/RoonCommandLine.
+Change directory into the Roon subdirectory and execute the "macInstall" script.
+This will copy the frontend shell scripts into /usr/local/Roon/bin and the backend Python scripts into /usr/local/Roon/api.

 For example, on the system where the Python Roon API is installed: